ACP Sheet Fabrication/Fitting

-Cutting / Sawing of ACP
+Cutting / Sawing of ACP Sheet

 Sawing or cutting of ACP sheets is an easy process that can be done with ordinary commercial metal equipment.
 Saw blades and router bits are available at independent distributors who handle cutting tools.
 Before processing large quantities, the trial saw cuttings should be done to evaluate both the tool working conditions and the recommended cutting speeds of 3000 to 5000 rpm.
-For marking the panels the use of a soft pencils us adequate.
-High-speed band and circular saws with cutting speeds of up 30 m/min are recommended.
-Depending on the thickness of Aluminium Composite Panel, saw blades with a 5 to 10 mm tooth pitch should be used.
+For marking the panels the use of a soft pencil us adequate.
+High-speed bands and circular saws with cutting speeds of up to 30 m/min are recommended.
+Depending on the thickness of the Aluminium Composite Panel, saw blades with a 5 to 10 mm tooth pitch should be used.
 For circular saws, a tooth geometry with alternating flat/trapeze teeth and carbide tips is normally recommended to ensure that edges are free of burrs.
 Adjust the saw blade diameter (O) and number of teeth for the material to be processed as well as the type of saw and its speed.
 To ensure clean cutting edges without any chips, the panel material should always be clamped to ensure that it is vibration-free.